We all fear volcanic eruptions with their flowing lava and fireballs. However, the volcanic ashfall effects on our power grid go unnoticed.

 - Hidden on mountains

-Lower voltage electric lines, from 33-kilovolts down to 480-volts, saw more damage.
-This is because the surface area of these lower-voltage insulators is smaller.
+In contrast, lower voltage electric lines ranging from 33 kilovolts down to 480 volts saw more damage.
+This is because the surface area of these insulators is smaller, increasing the risk of flashovers.
+As a result, people living around the volcano experienced hours of outages.

 Outdoor power transformers